Lawrence-001/member_API/README.md

 .NET 8 Web API

-This is a clean, modular .NET 8 Web API project that demonstrates development practices including RESTful design, EF Core integration, authentication with JWT, and role-based authorization.
+This is a .NET 8 Web API project that demonstrates development practices including RESTful design, EF Core integration, authentication with JWT, and role-based authorization.

 Key concepts